Town Of Goshen

 Town of Warwick

 This sanctuary was acquired in pieces over several years.
 It has very few signs to show you the boundaries.
 It is accessible from Walling Road off of Prices Switch Road.
-Drive east about a mile down Walling Rd until you come to a dead end.
-About half a mile down Walling Rd it will turn into a dirt road at an open red gate.
-Continue down another half a mile until you see our signs and parking area.
-Do not drive in in muddy weather.
-You may get stuck.
+From the intersection with Prices Switch Road, drive east about a mile down Walling Road until you come to a dead end where you will see our signs and parking area.
+(About half a mile down Walling Road the pavement will end – this is where the GPS coordinates bring you – and it continues as a private dirt road.
+Continue through the open red gate and follow the dirt road for another half mile to the end.)
 The dirt road is rough and runs through private property.
 Please respect our neighbors and drive very slowly.
-Please don't leave your car or park along the road until you get to our parking area with the yellow signs at the end.
-You can walk to the marsh from there and check out the marsh birds.
-You can walk to the right and see what you can find.
-There are no trails.
+Please do not leave your car or park along the road until you get to our parking area with the yellow signs at the end.
+You can continue on foot to the marsh to check out the marsh birds by walking along the old dirt road 1/10 mile.
+There are no side trails.

 Town of Warwick